Landseer Global Artificial Intelligence

 ESG - Integrated

-All Sanlam funds integrate ESG factors into their research and decision-making processes.
+All Landseer funds integrate ESG factors into their research and decision-making processes.
 Their approach is fund manager-led and the investment team also has access to third-party data providers that report companies’ underlying ESG risks.
 These are incorporated alongside the managers’ own fundamental bottom-up analysis to assess potential risks to performance or ensure they are investing in a company that displays characteristics associated with responsible financial practices.
 The fund’s investment process identifies and focuses on a universe of transformative companies that address the world’s most pressing needs.

-Sanlam is finding that, increasingly, these themes are dominated by Environmental and Social concerns.
+Landseer is finding that, increasingly, these themes are dominated by Environmental and Social concerns.
 It believes that understanding corporate culture is of paramount importance in making successful investments, and invests a lot of time in looking to understand the governance and incentive structures within its portfolio companies.
-Sanlam engages with the management teams of the companies in which it invests, votes proxies, and is partnering to develop AI tools to help deliver greater ESG oversight.
+Landseer engages with the management teams of the companies in which it invests, votes proxies, and is partnering to develop AI tools to help deliver greater ESG oversight.